The customizations in this section are applicable to providers using kubeadm to bootstrap the cluster.

 This customization will be available when the

-provider-specific cluster configuration patch is included in the ClusterClass
+provider-specific cluster configuration patch is included in the ClusterClass.

 The etcd configuration can then be manipulated via the cluster variables.
-If the etcd
+If the etcd property is not specified, then

 the customization will be skipped.